 The actual survey, according to Love, rates reliability from 1998-2005.
 Howe’ver, the 2006 reliability projection is based on the ratings from 2003-2005.
-If you see an asterick beside the name it could mean that there was only one years data (in the case of the Range Rover) or that there will be significant changes in 2006 so the data may not be as applicable.
+If you see an asterisk beside the name it could mean that there was only one year’s data (in the case of the Range Rover) or that there will be significant changes in 2006 so the data may not be as applicable.

 There were 31 most reliable vehicles and 48 least reliable vehicles from the survey.
 Nissan took the biggest dive in Consumer Reports reliability ratings.
 Four out of five of the vehicles produced in the automakers Canton, Miss plant and they were all given poor marks.
 They were the only Japanese cars, of the 48, on the least reliable list.
-The Infiniti M35 sedan, built in Tochigi, Japan, did quite well and made it to second in the heap of luxury cars.
-According to Nissan spokesperson Fred Standish, “We are dissapointed.
+The Infiniti M35 sedan, built-in Tochigi, Japan, did quite well and made it to second in the heap of luxury cars.
+According to Nissan spokesperson Fred Standish, “We are disappointed.
 Our J.D.
 Powers numbers have gone up in quality.
-We have brought over 200 engineers from Japan to define the issues and solve counter measures for those issues.”
+We have brought over 200 engineers from Japan to define the issues and solve countermeasures for those issues.”